newt0/in-fight-amm-monorepo/docs/hackathon/pitch-script-5m.md

 Control time, strikes, takedowns — all trustless, all tamper-proof.

 And all of this runs on Sui, a highly scalable Layer-1.
-It can support millions of fans using the platform at the same time.
+It enables millions of fans to use the platform at the same time.

 ## Demo (12 seconds)

-Let me show you how it looks.
+Let me show you how it works.
+Just a quick product demo.
 You watch the live stream and place your bet instantly.
-As the fight moves, the odds move with it — in real time.
+As the fight moves, the odds move with it in real time.

 You see the action and the numbers change together.
 This is our UX.

 ## Achievements

+Here is some of our traction.
-We already have a partnership with one of the biggest fight promotions in Japan.
-We also have access to other major organizations.
-And a former K-1 champion is part of our team.
+We already partner with one of the biggest fight promotions in Japan, have access to other major organizations, and even have a former K-1 champion on our team.

 At the Sui × ONE Championship Hackathon, we won second place and ONE’s Favorite Prize.
 Since then, we have started real collaboration talks with ONE.

 ## Roadmap

+Here is our roadmap.
 We validated the concept through several Sui hackathons and built working prototypes.
 Now we are moving into fundraising.

 We’ve been in regular contact with 3RD GEAR, a Dentsu group company and an investor in both Sui and ONE.
-I’m also getting advice from Kriss at Scallop.
+We're also getting advice from Kriss at Scallop.
+He’s been an amazing mentor for us.
 And we’re having ongoing conversations with Soma Capital, a seed investor in Kalshi.

-And we are launching a Web3 education program together with Waseda University.

 ## Ending